Ajay Barsatilal Shahu

 The table below provides a quick overview of the most common vitamin deficiencies in India, along with their primary health impact and risk groups.

-Each of these deficiencies has distinct causes, symptoms, diagnostic methods, and treatment approaches, which are explored in detail in the sections ahead.
+Each of these deficiencies has distinct vitamin deficiency causes, symptoms, diagnostic methods, and treatment approaches, which are explored in detail in the sections ahead.

 What Causes Common Vitamin Deficiencies in India?

 Understanding what causes common vitamin deficiencies in India is important for early prevention and effective treatment.
 Unlike acute illnesses, vitamin deficiencies usually develop over time due to a combination of dietary, lifestyle, environmental, and medical factors.
-In many cases, multiple causes coexist, increasing both health risks and treatment costs.
+In many cases, multiple causes coexist, increasing both health risks and vitamin deficiency treatment costs in India.

 Dietary Causes of Vitamin Deficiencies